JPOW: Justice Poverty Oppression Women

 Upcoming Dates: October 14–29, 2017

 For the last several years, First Pres has participated in a multi-church mission trip to Project Mercy in Ethiopia.
 This year’s team will be comprised of a medical team (Surgical, OB/GYN, Primary Care/Pediatrics + Support Staff), an educational team (Health Education, Mentoring), and others (Tutoring, Music, etc…).
-The cost will be roughly $4000.
-For more information, contact Bridget Satchwell at firstname.lastname@example.org or (510) 848-6252 ext.
-298.
+The cost will be roughly $4000 per person.
+For more information, contact Megan Luckhardt at firstname.lastname@example.org or (510) 848-6252 ext.
+221.

 2017/2018 Thailand Mission Trip

 First Pres Berkeley will send a team to Northern Thailand, December 29, 2017–January 14, 2018, to build houses with Fuller Center for Housing.
 We will also visit our Mission partners, Free Burma Rangers, New Life Center, and IJM.
-If you would like to learn more about attending this trip, please contact Tim Buscheck at email@example.com or (925) 323-2040.
+Trip registration has ended but if you would like to learn more about this trip please contact Tim Buscheck at email@example.com or (925) 323-2040.

 Seeking ESL Teachers to tutor 1951 Coffee Employees

-First Pres is looking to identify ESL teachers interested in volunteering to give one-hour, private tutoring sessions with 1951 employees.
+First Pres is looking for ESL teachers interested in volunteering to provide one-hour private tutoring sessions for 1951 employees.
 If you are interested and would like more details, please email Karli Haugen, tutoring coordinator, at firstname.lastname@example.org with your interest, specialty, and availability.

 Join an ecumenical and interfaith crew of volunteers in the East Bay to build affordable homes with Habitat locally.
 First-timers and experienced builders welcome, ages 16 and up, on the third Saturday of each month.
 We build to end generational poverty and put God’s love into action.
 To volunteer for a build, click here to sign up.
 For more information, contact Bridget Satchwell email@example.com Tori Bommarito at tbommarito@HabitatEBSV.org.